Sheriff: 2 dead in small plane crash in Louisiana

-Federal Aviation Administration spokesman Lynn Lunsford says only the pilot and a passenger were in the aircraft at the time of the crash.
+Killed were the pilot, 49-year-old Kirk Bellard, and a passenger, 38-year-old Marcus D. Guidry, both of Breaux Bridge, according to the sheriff.

-Lunsford says the single-engine Quicksilver Ultralight crashed around 12:15 p.m. under unknown circumstances.
-He says his agency will release the plane’s tail number after investigators verify it.
+Federal Aviation Administration spokesman Lynn Lunsford says the pilot and passenger were the only ones aboard.
+Lunsford says the plane went down shortly after midday under unknown circumstances.

 The National Transportation Safety Board has been notified.